libreswitch/ops/docs/config_persistence_user_guide.md

 ## Overview ##
  <!--Provide an overview here.
 This overview should give the reader an introduction of when, where and why they would use the feature. -->
-In general, there are two types of configuration at any given time, the current running configuration and startup configuration.
-Currently, the running configuration is not persistent across reboots but the startup configuration is persistent across reboots.
-At this time, there is no provision to facilitate rollbacks and local preservation of old configurations, we might add the ability to store multiple startup configurations.
-OSVDB schema would be designed to accommodate such a future enhancement.
+There are two types of configurations: the current running configuration and the startup configuration.
+The running configuration is not persistent across reboots but the startup configuration is persistent across reboots.
+While there are currently no provisions to facilitate rollbacks or local preservation of old configurations, these functions are being investigated as further enhancements.

 ## How to use the feature ##
 #### Configuration types